lulf/greenhouse-controller/README.md

-# teig-plant-controller
+# greenhouse-controller

-The plant-controller is a component that tails the event store stream looking for plant events and emits commands back to a Eclipse Hono API to water the plants.
+The greenhouse-controller is a component that tails the event store stream looking for plant events and emits commands back to a Eclipse Hono API to water the plants.